electricimp/AES/README.md

 ### Modes ###

-It supports [AES-128](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) encryption and decryption.
-It might also support AES-192 and AES-256, but these have not been tested.
+The libraryt supports [AES-128](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) encryption and decryption.
+It also handles AES-192 and AES-256, but these have **not** been tested.

 The library also supports Cipher Block Chaining (CBC) mode with custom Initial Vectors (IV), via the [*AES.CBC* sub-class](#aescbc-class-usage).
-More modes that were not ported are available in the [JavaScript code base](https://github.com/ricmoo/aes-js/blob/master/index.js).
+More modes that were not ported are available in the [original JavaScript code base](https://github.com/ricmoo/aes-js/blob/master/index.js).

 ### Performance ###